Year 2

 Writing

-Our writing this half term will be based on the book The Last Wolf by Mini Grey.
+Our writing this half term will be based on the book Grandad's secret giant.

-In response to the book, we will engage in a variety of writing opportunities, including writing letters to persuade others to save the trees.
+In response to the book, we will engage in a variety of writing opportunities, including writing morals and the acceptance of others.

 As a school we follow the Read, Write, Inc programme to deliver our phonics teaching.
 During this half term, we will continue to work hard embedding our knowledge of phoneme / grapheme correspondence, as well as continuing to segment and blend.
 We have lots of information on our schools phonics page.